7 Habits That Will Improve Your Initial Meeting Conversion Rates

 Implied Referral: “I’m calling you especially because I know you’re interested in…”

 Use words like maximize, increase, grow, minimize, reduce, decrease, eliminate, acquire, prevent, etc. in a sentence that reaches in and grabs the prospect by the ear (so-to-speak).
 Here’s a sentence structure to use for your interest-grabbing statement:

 Format: I +[show | give | enable] + [prospect persona role] + [major benefit to the prospect]

 Example: I show Directors of Sales Strategy how to leverage people, process & technology to triple their sales qualified opportunities in as little as 6 weeks.

 Group your questions into these 4 categories:

-Questions that reveal a potential problem, difficulty or dissatisfaction they are experiencing.
-One your product or service can solve.
+Questions that reveal a potential problem, difficulty, or dissatisfaction they are experiencing— one that your product or service can solve.